walterhiggins/ScriptCraft/docs/API-Reference.md

 ```
 ### utils.array() function

-Converts Java collection objects to type Javascript array so they can avail of
+Converts Java collection objects to type JavaScript array so they can avail of
-all of Javascript's Array goodness.
+all of JavaScript's Array goodness.

 #### Example